Envoy-Technology/ios-sdk/README.md

 Envoy iOS SDK aimed to deliver a fast solution to share content out of the iOS Application.

+> **Authorization and Mixpanel usage**: For now ios-sdk has outdated in mentioned parts

 # Quick Start Guide

 ## 1. Install Envoy SDK